1. Ranges are to consist of 15, 3-D targets of any brand with the official TK scoring rings.

 8. Classes will be separated into 3 divisions: Mens, Womens, and Youth.

 a) Open-40 yd max-any bow, adjustable or stationary sight devises, any stabilizer.
 Shoot what you bring no restrictions.
+And now Rangefinders for a 2019 experiment to see the response.

 b) Seniors-40 yd max-50 years of age & over, any bow, adjustable or stationary sight devises, any stabilizer.
 Shoot what you bring no restrictions.